What’s Behind Your Pasta Cravings? Top 5 Explanations Revealed

 The first situation where you might crave carbs is due to too much exercise.

 That’s why marathon training and athletes often develop carb cravings.
-I’m sure you know how much food Michael Phelps would eat every day in order to swim like a dolphin!
+I’m sure you know how much food Michael Phelps ate daily to swim like a dolphin!

-You’ll need a lot of energy for an event like that (or for an Olympic race), so most people will start eating more carbohydrates in order to provide their body with the fuel it needs!
+You’ll need a lot of energy for an event like that (or for an Olympic race), so most people will start eating more carbohydrates to provide their bodies with the fuel they need!

 I know you may not be an Olympic swimmer or crazy exerciser, but let’s also consider some everyday situations: